-As you’ve probably realized, ransomware is on the rise in a big way.
+As you’ve probably realized, ransomware is on the rise in a big way, paving a trail for ransomware blackmail.
 As Nicole Pelroth, the cybersecurity expert for the New York Times, put it recently, “We’ve seen a surge in attacks, more types of organizations targeted and ransom demands up to the tens of millions of dollars.”

 In addition to seeing more attacks and bigger payoffs, the attacks are also using new tactics to try to better convince victim organizations to pay up.
 Cybercriminals have been blackmailing their victims and leaking private data – and, truthfully, it’s a mess.

 In response to the nation’s cyber-mess, President Biden has signed an executive order that requires businesses to meet specific cybersecurity standards within the next six months.
 Get the facts on all this in today’s brief news roundup.

 TL;DR: Ransomware criminals are now emailing and calling your customers, partners, and employees and threatening to publish their private data if your company doesn’t pay up.
 In response to recent cyberattacks, the President is now requiring businesses to secure their systems within 6 months.
 Improve your security with help from Interplay.

 For the past few weeks, ransomware cybercriminals have been trying a new tactic to get victims to pay: they send an email to the victim organization’s customers and partners saying they have sensitive data – and that they’ll leak that data if the victim organization doesn’t cough up more cash (or bitcoin).

 First off, we’d like to say that we really hate the phrase “victim organization.”
 It makes businesses that are totally fine sound helpless and somehow at fault.
 (As if being attacked by a criminal is anyone’s fault ever – it’s not.)
 Unfortunately, this is the official term, so we are forced to use it.
 Now that that’s off our chests…